 Early Life

 Carl Cook was born on November 10, 1962, in Bloomington, Indiana.
-His parents, William and Gayle Cook, established Cook Group in 1963 in their Bloomington apartment.
-From a young age, Carl was immersed in the world of business and medical innovation, which influenced his career path.
-He earned a bachelor's degree in engineering from Purdue University and an MBA from the University of Iowa.
+His parents, William and Gayle Cook, co-founded the Cook Group in 1963.
+He holds a bachelor's degree in engineering from Purdue University and an MBA from the University of Iowa.
+After completing his education, Carl Cook spent a year in France and Germany, setting up computers for the family's company.
+In his early career, he worked in various capacities at the Cook Group pacemaker division in Leechburg, Pennsylvania, and the Winston-Salem plant.

 Rise to Success